CartoDB/documentation/app/content/angular/getting-started.md

 #### Creating the layers

-Once we have setup the credentials for connecting to the CARTO platform, we can add layers to visualize the datasets.
+Once we have established the credentials for connecting to the CARTO platform, we can add layers to visualize the datasets.

-We are going to define a [base class](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/models/layer.ts) for layers and all the layers will inherit from this class.
-The Layer objects will include an `id` property to be able to identify the layer and a `visible` property initialized by default to `true`.
+We are going to define a [base class](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/models/layer.ts) for layers from which all the layers will inherit.
+The Layer objects will include an `id` property in order to identify the layer and a `visible` property initialized by default to `true`.
 The base layer implements the `show` and `hide` methods and defines the `getLayer` method that must be implemented by derived layers:

 ```Typescript
 export class Layer {